IBM 3270: Field attributes

 Later models include base color: "Base color (four colors) can be produced on color displays and color printers from current 3270 application programs by use of combinations of the field intensify and field protection attribute bits.
 For more information on color, refer to IBM 3270 Information System: Color and Programmed Symbols, GA33-3056."

 Extended attributes

 The 3278 and 3279 and later models used extended attributes to add support for seven colors, blinking, reverse video, underscoring, field outlining, field validation, and programmed symbols.

 Character attributes

 The 3278 and 3279 and later models allowed attributes on individual characters in a field to override the corresponding field attributes.

+This allowed programs (such as the LEXX text editor) to assign any font (including the programmable fonts), colour, etc. to any character on the screen.

 Buffer addressing

 3270 displays and printers have a buffer containing one byte for every screen position.
 For example, a 3277 model 2 featured a screen size of 24 rows of 80 columns for a buffer size of 1920 bytes.
 Bytes are addressed from zero to the screen size minus one, in this example 1919.
 "There is a fixed relationship between each ... buffer storage location and its position on the display screen."
 Most orders start operation at the "current" buffer address, and executing an order or writing data will update this address.
 The buffer address can be set directly using the Set Buffer Address (SBA) order, often followed by Start Field or Start Field Extended.
 For a device with a 1920 character display a twelve bit address is sufficient.
 Later 3270s with larger screen sizes use fourteen or sixteen bits.

 Addresses are encoded within orders in two bytes.
 For twelve bit addresses the high order two bits of each byte are set to form valid EBCDIC (or ASCII) characters.
 For example, address 0 is coded as X'4040', or space-space, address 1919 is coded as X'5D7F', or '"'.
 Programmers hand-coding panels usually keep the table of addresses from the 3270 Component Description or the 3270 Reference Card handy.
 For fourteen and sixteen-bit address, the address uses contiguous bits in two bytes.